-Imagine traveling to an unknown destination without a GPS.
+Imagine traveling to an unknown destination without a map.
 The same applies to facing a new project, big or small.
-Setting end-to-end strategies can lay a stable foundation for any project, all while acting as a navigator.
+Setting end-to-end strategies can lay a stable foundation for any project.
 So if you’re in search of a way to ensure your projects get completed as you intend them to, then a timeline is your answer.
-Things like a brief, deadlines, defined responsibilities, and deliverables are all necessary.

 By taking the time to craft a quality timeline, you supplement answers to the who, what, where, when, how, and why questions of your project.
 Here are some simple tips you can take to make sure you don’t waste any time or money you don’t have to.